wp-plugins/adaptive-images/readme.txt

 (If you do not see an upgrade notice for a certain version then this means that all should go smoothly.)

+= 0.7.0 =

+If you are using the CDN support option, then it is recommended that you saev your settings once again and test the feature anew, because it has a whole new implementation.
+Still a bit experimental.
+We 're almost there!

 = 0.5.0 =

 It is recommended, but not absolutely necessary, to save one&apos;s settings anew, due to the big changes in the image